-Hope mouth stretched into a maddening smirk.
+Hope’s mouth stretched into a maddening smirk.
 “I would hardly call our encounter a tryst.
-I took her behind the library, at the edge of an empty field, and mesmerised her.
-The only people in the library were you and Miss Taris.”
+I took her behind the library, at the edge of an empty field, and mesmerized her.
+The only people in the library at the time were you and Miss Taris.”

 I opened my mouth to protest my innocence, but Hope waved his hand to silence me.

-“I trust you, Grace, and I know you aren’t so petty.
+“I trust you, Grace, and I know you aren’t so petty you would tell the Prince.
 I know nothing about Miss Taris.”